Virus outbreak batters economies, raises fear of spread

 "Additional cases in the United States are likely, but healthy individuals should be able to fully recover," President Donald Trump said at a Saturday briefing, where officials announced heightened warnings about travel to certain regions of Italy and South Korea as well as a ban on travel to Iran China on Sunday reported a slight uptick in new cases over the past 24 hours to 573, the first time in five days that number has exceeded 500.
 They remain almost entirely confined to the hardest-hit province of Hubei and its capital, Wuhan.

-The list of countries hit by the virus has climbed to nearly 60.
-More than 87,000 people worldwide have contracted the virus, with deaths topping 2,900 Many cases of the virus have been relatively mild, and some of those infected apparently show no symptoms at all.
+The list of countries hit by the virus has climbed past 60.
+More than 87,000 people worldwide have contracted the virus, including nearly 3,000 deaths Many cases of the virus have been relatively mild, and some of those infected apparently show no symptoms at all.
 That can allow for easier spread, and worries are mounting that prolonged quarantines, supply chain disruptions and a sharp reduction in tourism and business travel could weaken the global economy or even cause a recession.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)